 The ITS department follows a four-year (4-year) lifecycle program when replacing computers.
 As part of the program, every computer on campus is replaced every four years for classrooms, computer labs, employee workstations, etc. This program allows the ITS department to maintain a viable set of computers on the COCC network.
 A lifecycle PC is a "wired" PC, and doesn't include laptop computers or carts that are used in classroom instruction or other business activities.
 Lifecycle computers are purchased from the annual capital budget approval process.
 Lifecycle also doesn't include any computers purchased from department or PIP funds.
 Once the four-year lifecycle is completed, a new PC is placed and the previous computer is re-purposed for a fifth year in the COCC PC fleet.
-The fifth year computers are used primarily for part-time instruction, kiosks, and low use spaces and are replaced annually.
+The fifth year computers are used strictly for part-time instruction and are replaced annually as these PCs are available.
+PC needs for staff or other services must be filled by the department and are not the responsibility of the IT department to provide computers.
+COCC does not have "extra" computers available that are not allocated.
 The ITS department holds an annual public sale to sell PCs in their sixth year.
 The lifecycle program allows ITS to refresh computers with current hardware, software, antivirus, and other management software that aids in all instructional and business functions at COCC.
 Questions about the lifecycle program can be directed to the ITS help line at x7770.

 PC Usage Recommendations:

 ITS suggestions your consideration of the following guidelines regarding conserving energy and resources at COCC, specifically technology and

 office equipment.
 Remember, all of these actions can add up to BIG savings:

 - Turn off your computers, printers and copiers at the